Cathedral of Saints Peter and Paul (Providence, Rhode Island): Cathedral Square

-In the late 1960s, the City of Providence hired up-and-coming architect I. M. Pei to redesign Cathedral Square as part of an ambitious larger plan to redesign downtown.
+In the late 1960s, the City of Providence hired architect I. M. Pei to redesign Cathedral Square.
+The Doyle statue was removed from the square.
 Pei's new plaza, modeled after the Greek Agora marketplaces, opened in 1972.
 Unfortunately, the city ran out of money before Pei's vision could be completed.
-Also, recent construction of a low-income housing complex and Interstate 95 had changed the neighborhood's character permanently.
+Also, recent construction of a low-income housing complex and Interstate 95 had changed the neighborhood's character permanently., and removed to the corner of Broad and Chestnut Street in 1967.
 In 1974, The Providence Evening Bulletin called the new plaza a 'conspicuous failure.'
 By 2016, media reports characterized the plaza as a neglected, little-visited "hidden gem".

-Doyle statue

-Postcard dated 1930 - 1945 shows the statue of Mayor Doyle in Cathedral Square.

-A statue of Providence mayor Thomas A. Doyle was erected in Cathedral Square in 1889, and removed to the corner of Broad and Chestnut Street in 1967.